top of page

 • How many days do they attend school?

 They are at school 5 days a week from 09.00 to 16.00 hrs.
 The students have classes from Monday to Friday.
-They also have a social programme which includes afternoon activities, a Saturday full day excursion and evening activities (not juniors).
+They also have a social programme which includes afternoon activities, a Thursday half-day excursion, a Saturday full-day excursion and evening activities (no evening activities for Juniors).
 Sunday is their free day which is normally spent with the host family or new friends.

 • What if there is a problem?

-The school provides a full support system for host families.
-We also operate an after-hours emergency phone service.
+The school offers comprehensive support for host families, including a 24-hour emergency phone service.

 bottom of page